 This idea was first elaborated in Bruno Zevi’s 1945 Towards and Organic Architecture, in which he proposed an architecture that was not bound by authority, but one that was functional from technical, social, and psychological point of view.
 It is by no surprise that in the Manuale dell’ Architetto (The Architect’s Handbook), a mass produced handbook created in 1946 which set up criteria for the fields in architecture and planning design, proposed solutions stemming from the idea of an organic architecture.
 The manual drew its references from the elements of German functionalist as well as craft techniques, which would later be realized in Tiburtino.
 Organizations like APAO (Associazione per l’Architettura Organica) and various literatures, including the journal Metron, also propounded upon the idea of a more authentic and “realistic” architecture giving emphasis on the people who occupy it.

 These conceptions were soon to be realized in 1949 through the Fanfani Law, which spawned the growth of large-scale housing projects nationwide.
 The national insurance institute INA (Istituto Nazionale per le Assicurazione) oversaw and executed the housing legislation INA-Casa until it expired in 1963.
 The INA-Casa Tiburtino complex was one of the earliest of its prototypes and a significant one, embodying a wide scope from the architectural component to its very details.
-The overall plan was designed by
+The overall plan was designed by Mario Ridolfi, while Ludovico Quaorni focused on the aspects of urban planning.
+The complex was situated in an L-shaped area of 88,000m2 to accommodate about 4000 inhabitants.
+Along with its 770 apartment units, there were shops, social centers, as well as sports facilities and green spaces.

 [site plan of Tiburtino housing complex]